Sahil27sheikh/Amazon-Clone-Project/README.md

               - Add hover and focus effect to nav-search of 3px solid #fa930c.
               - Write the code for edit sign in, account list, Return, Cart option with there icon.
               - Complete to edit the code of navbar.

+          (2) <b>Panel:</b>
+              - Edit it and adjust the position of all options and add the border effect like a navbar.

+&#10148; Step-3:
+    &#x2022; <b>Main:-</b>
+              - Divide the main section into three sections.
+First is hero section second is shop section and third is product section.
+              - Is in the hero section, we can add the big background image and hero message.
+              - is in the shop section we can add the boxes with flex wrap property.
+              - The boxes contain heading image and shop more section.
+              - The product section contain the scroll bar of more than 9 images.
+              - Repeat the shop section with 4 boxes with different background image.
+              - Repeat product section.
+              <b>Note:</b> The main section is fully negative coding section means which is repeat the code
+                after and after.
+In the main section, so many effects are used.

+&#10148; Step-4:
+    &#x2022; <b>Footer:-</b>
+              - Footer is divided into four panels.
+              - First panel contain back to top option, With alignment center.
+              - Footer panel 2 contain the lists of four copyrights section withe alignment center and the list option contain has place at left side of the main lists.
+              - Footer panel 3 contain Amazon logo with alignment centre.
+              - Footer panel 4 contain paragraph of copyright section with alignment center.
+<h2>Media Querry</h2>
+&#x2022; Media query is divided in so many screen size.
+After adding the media queries, the Amazon clone project is smoothly run in minimum 200 pixel to in the maximum 1600 pixel.<hr>

+<b><h4>Note: As a beginner it was a great achievement for me because of this Amazon clone home page project is create only using HTML and CSS with the great help of CSS Styling and Media Queries.</h4></b>

 </pre>